Services for Imperial staff

 The Careers Service is happy to support PhD supervisors in anyway needed.
-Each department has a dedicated Careers Consultant who work closely with the Departments Careers Advisers (DCAs) to ensure bespoke and timely careers support is offered.
+Each department has a dedicated careers consultant who work closely with the departent's departmental careers advisers (DCAs) to ensure bespoke and timely careers support is offered.
 Alternatively, you can email careers and we will direct you accordingly.

 The Careers Service works with the Graduate School to deliver a range of Personal Progression workshops.
 These can be accessed at any stage throughout a students PhD and often the earlier the better, especially in topics such as Networking and Career Planning.

 To help you support your student, here is some key advice along with links to explore further:

 - It is never too early to consider careers post-PhD so encourage students attend a Career Planning session specifically designed for 1st year PhDs.

 - Many PhD focused careers events happen in the Spring term.
 Students can stay in touch by signing up to the weekly Careers email via their jobslive account.

 - Make the most of networking opportunities through Imperial links and beyond.
 Learn more about networking or find subject specific opportunities via our departmental guides.

 - Building transferable skills is important throughout a PhD.
 Discuss what else your student is doing as well as their study.
 Potentially becoming a GTA, volunteering or joining a society with the Student Union or attending careers events could help with this.

 - If your student is interested in working in Industry, or collaborating with Industry (and is EPSRC funded), explore if the Graduate Schools Innovation Placements might be helpful.